AuthenticFF/jumpstart/README.md

 Inside the project directory, you'll find a `craft-template.sql` file.
 This SQL file contains all of the basic configuration settings in order to get our craft project up and running.
 Using Sequel Pro, create a database for your project, and import the `craft-template.sql` file into the newly created database.
+Once you've imported the database, you can delete it from your project's repository; we won't need it any more.

-You'll also want to make sure that you are up to date with `Node`, `Ruby`, and `PHP`.
+Be sure your Node, Ruby, and PHP versions line up with the rest of the team.
+Please double check with us!

 To check your Node version, run `node -v` in your terminal.
 At the time of writing this documentation, we're currently using Node `4.3.1`, so you'll want to have at least that or higher.
 To check your Ruby version, run `ruby -v`.
 You'll at least want to have `2.0.0` in order to get things running.
 Finally, for PHP it's much of the same.
 Run `php -v`.
 You version should at least look like `5.5.34`.
 If you need to update any of those, do so before going on.
 Good to go?
 Let's move on.